Quick answer

 My take

 Jobber is a strong option for small service contractors who need operational structure more than enterprise complexity.
-Just do not buy it expecting software to solve a lead-generation or sales-process problem by itself.
+Just do not buy it expecting software to solve a lead-generation, website conversion, pricing, or sales-process problem by itself.

 Source and calculation notes